decibling/whitepaper/content/en/docs/account-type/listener.md

 ---
-title: "Listener"
+title: Listener
 draft: false
 weight: 710
+lastmod: 2023-01-04T08:20:20.952Z
 ---
-Listener Account:
-Also understood as a General Membership.
-This is the type of account for users who only listen to music by staking into the Pools on the Decibling’s platform.
+Listener Account: This is the General Membership account which is created for listenning music by the user whom stakes into the Pools only on the Decibling's staking method.

+No subcription fee at all.